Skip to Main Content

 UA and UAS policy and guidance on LLMs and generative AI

-If you are looking for ideas about how to use AI to help in your work, one simple but powerful starting point is using AI to generate multiple drafts or variations of assignment prompts.
+If you are looking for more ideas about how to use AI to help in your work, one simple but powerful starting point is using AI to generate multiple drafts or variations of assignment prompts.
 This will help you understand what AI can and cannot do.

 AI resource roundup